 a mechanism for this that I've missed.

 Margaret (sbc-lter IM)

-#1 Updated by Margaret O'Brien about 10 years ago
+#1 Updated by Margaret O'Brien over 10 years ago

 This bug was split into individual bugs, since they will be addressed in different releases.
 This is the original report, and launched a discussion on collections of eml documents in general: